vlc-robot/robot-3dlotus/README.md

 # Towards Generalizable Vision-Language Robotic Manipulation: A Benchmark and LLM-guided 3D Policy

-This repository is the official implementation of [Towards Generalizable Vision-Language Robotic Manipulation: A Benchmark and LLM-guided 3D Policy](https://arxiv.org/abs/2410.01345).
+This repository is the official implementation of "[Towards Generalizable Vision-Language Robotic Manipulation: A Benchmark and LLM-guided 3D Policy](https://arxiv.org/abs/2410.01345)" (ICRA 2025).

 Generalizing language-conditioned robotic policies to new tasks remains a significant challenge, hampered by the lack of suitable simulation benchmarks.
 In this paper, we address this gap by introducing GemBench, a novel benchmark to assess generalization capabilities of vision-language robotic manipulation policies.
 As illustrated in the figure below, GemBench incorporates seven general action primitives and four levels of generalization, spanning novel placements, rigid and articulated objects, and complex long-horizon tasks.